Beretta APX: APX (aka APX A0)

-In April 2019, Beretta introduced the APX Carry, a single stack magazine variant intended for the concealed carry market.
-The APX Carry is based on the Beretta Nano design with some features incorporated from the full sized APX.
+In 2019, Beretta lowered the MSRP of the APX from $499 to $399 in an attempt to be more competitive in the oversaturated polymer striker-fired market.
+That same year, in April, Beretta introduced the APX Carry, a single stack magazine variant intended for the concealed carry market.
+(The APX Carry is based on the Beretta Nano design with some design features incorporated from the full sized APX.)
 In July of that year, Beretta introduced three more designs, starting with flat dark earth variants of the Centurion and Compact models.
-The Centurion Combat was also introduced, which features a threaded barrel and mounting plate, just like the full sized APX Combat.
-Finally, the APX Target was introduced, which is a competition variant of the APX with a longer slide and barrel; these are fitted to each other at the factory to ensure greater accuracy.
-The slide also has a mounting plate for optics and the sights have been changed to a fiber-optic front sight and a blacked out rear sight.
-In addition to the changes to the slide and barrel, the frame also has no finger grooves to better suit the needs of competition shooters.
+The Centurion Combat was also introduced, which has a threaded barrel and mounting plate like the full-size APX Combat.

+Finally, the APX Target was introduced in 2020, which is a competition variant of the APX with a longer slide and 4.7-inch pre-tensioned barrel; these are fitted to each other at the factory to ensure greater accuracy.
+Erik Stern, the product manager at Beretta’s Pro Shop, said that the APX Target is a 20 to 30 percent more accurate than a standard full-size APX, adding "It’s the most accurate APX we’ve ever built".
+The slide also retained the optics-ready capability from the APX Combat and RDO models, but the sights have been changed to a fiber-optic front sight and a blacked out rear sight for competition.
+In addition to the changes to the slide and barrel, the frame is "wolf grey" colored and also has no finger grooves to better suit the needs of competition shooters.
 The frame also features an extended magazine release and slide stop, as well as a green striker guide for a competition trigger.
-The APX Target trigger is half a pound (~2.2 N) lighter than a standard model and a shorter reset.
+The APX Target trigger is half a pound (~2.2 N) lighter than a standard model and has a shorter reset.
+The APX Target also came with four 17-round magazines, because competitive shooters need more magazines for use in matches.
+The APX Target was a very limited production model, but is significant because it was effectively the basis for the APX A1 line.

-In May 2022, Beretta announced the APX A1, an ergonomically improved standard APX designed by Giovanni Prandini.
-The slide is red dot optic ready and features more aggressive slide serrations, alongside a newly designed frame with more aggressive stippling, a higher, undercut trigger guard, an enhanced beavertail and no finger grooves.
+As of January 2024, Beretta still manufactures the first generation APX to fulfill existing contracts with military and police agencies, though only the A1 models are available on the civilian market.